 Best for larger loan amounts: Personify

 Why Personify stands out: If you’re looking to borrow more than a few hundred dollars through a personal loan, Personify could be a good option.
-This lender offers personal loans of $500 to $10,000, depending on where you live.
+This lender offers personal loans of $500 to $15,000, depending on where you live.
+Keep in mind that Personify may offer different terms on Credit Karma.

 Here are some more details about Personify’s personal loans.